dkapexhiu/gatsby-typescript-website/README.md

-# Gatsby 2 Power blog starter with Typescript
+# Gatsby starter with Typescript

 I constantly update this theme as this is my main website theme